Prethermal quantum many-body Kapitza phases of periodically driven spin systems: Infinite-range systems

 \subsection{Dynamics}

 The non-equilibrium evolution of the system in the presence of a time-dependent field $B = B (t)$ is described by the dynamics of the collective spin $\vec{S}(t)$ on the sphere of radius $1$ governed by the classical Hamiltonian $\mathcal{H}_{\text{cl}}(t)$.
-When $B$ is static and supports the ferromagnetic state indicated by the arrow in Fig.~\ref{fig:1}(a), $\vec{S}(t)$ follows one of the trajectories represented on the sphere in panel (a), selected by the initial condition $\vec{S}(0)$.
+When $B$ is static and supports the ferromagnetic state indicated by the arrow in Fig.~\ref{fig:1}(a), $\vec{S}(t)$ follows one of the trajectories represented on the Bloch sphere in panel (a), selected by the initial condition $\vec{S}(0)$ (for definiteness, we will assume $B_0\ge 0$ throughout).
 Two families of them are characterized by a ferromagnetic-like, symmetry-breaking periodic evolution with opposite signs of the non-vanishing time-averaged order parameter $\overline{S_x}$.
 A trajectory (red) passing through the equilibrium unstable paramagnetic point (red star) separates these two families from the paramagnetic-like orbits with $\overline{S_x}=0$.
 Turning on the modulation as in Eq. \eqref{eq:protocol}, representative samples of discrete stroboscopic trajectories $\{\vec{S}(t_n)\}$, where $t_n=2\pi n/\Omega$, with $n=0,1,2,\dots$ of the semiclassical collective spin are reported in Fig.~\ref{fig:1}(b), (c), and (d).
-When the modulation $\delta B$ is small (see panel (b)), the ferromagnetic states leave room to periodic trajectories of the collective spin within the corresponding ferromagnetic sector \emph{synchronized} with the drive (and hence appearing as a single point under stroboscopic observations).
-Conversely, initial states in a neighbourhood of the unstable paramagnetic point (red star in panel (a)) display chaotic motion as soon as $\delta B \neq 0$ \cite{Russomanno,DasSengupta}.
+When the modulation $\delta B$ is small [see panel (b)], the ferromagnetic states leave room to periodic trajectories of the collective spin within the corresponding ferromagnetic sector \emph{synchronized} with the drive (and hence appearing as a single point under stroboscopic observations).
+Conversely, initial states in a neighborhood of the unstable paramagnetic point [red star in panel (a)] display chaotic motion as soon as $\delta B \neq 0$ \cite{Russomanno,DasSengupta}.
 As $\delta B$ increases, this chaotic region invades an increasingly large portion of the sphere \cite{Russomanno}.
-This behaviour can be understood on the basis of classical KAM and chaos theory \cite{chaos,KAM}.
-Upon further increasing the modulation (see panel (c)), a region in the parameter space emerges where \emph{dynamical stabilization} of the unstable paramagnetic point occurs, thereby opening up a stability region around it.
+This behavior can be understood on the basis of classical KAM and chaos theory \cite{chaos,KAM} and related phenomena have been experimentally observed with Bose-Einstein condensates \cite{PoincareBirkhoff}.
+(The structure of resonances in driven collective systems has been studied also in Refs. \cite{BrandesLMG,BrandesDicke}.)
+Upon further increasing the modulation [see panel (c)], a region in the parameter space emerges where \emph{dynamical stabilization} of the unstable paramagnetic point occurs, thereby opening up a stability region around it.
 This phenomenon is analogous to the stabilization of the inverted pendulum discovered by Kapitza \cite{Kapitza,Landau1}.
-In addition to this Kapitza phase, as $\delta B$ increases with $B_0 \approx \tilde{J}_0$ (see panel (d)), an unconventional regime appears characterized by dynamical ferromagnetic ordering in the $yz$-plane, orthogonal to the direction $x$ of the actual ferromagnetic interactions.
+In addition to this Kapitza-like stabilization, as $\delta B$ increases with $B_0 \approx \tilde{J}_0$ [see panel (d)], an unconventional regime appears characterized by dynamical ferromagnetic ordering in the $yz$-plane, orthogonal to the direction $x$ of the actual ferromagnetic interactions.